-Did you know that $62.4 billion worth of apparel and footwear alone were returned in 2016 due to incorrect fit?
-Ecommerce returns suck, but, unfortunately, returns are a major part of running an eCommerce business.
+Did you know that 89% of customers have returned an online purchase within last three years?
+ECommerce returns suck, but, unfortunately, returns are a major part of running an eCommerce business.

 But, there is a way to reduce return rates – and you don’t even have to do much of the work!